SPxiaomin-zz/github_blog/_posts/2015-11-03-express4-six.md

 `Flash messages are stored in the session.` First, setup session as usual by enabling session middleware.
 Then, use flash middleware provided by connect-flash.

+With the flash middleware in place, all requests will have a `req.flash()` function that can be used to flash messages.

 Example:

     //app.js